 3. Delivery can get 7 pizzas an hour out to patrons at a cost of $22/hour including the fuel.

 Based on the above, you can see that carry-out is the most cost effective method of deliver at 20 cents per pizza.
 Table service costs 80 cents per pizza and delivery runs $3.14 per pizza.
 Ouch, that is expensive.
-So why on earth would you deliver pizza?
+Why on earth would you deliver pizza?
 Well, the answer is addressed via the production issue.
 If making pizzas is not a problem and other variables cause no delay in the turnover rate of tables, then the answer lies in the marginal contribution margin a delivered pizza generates.
 If each pizza generates a contribution margin (See Definition of Contribution Margin for more information about contribution margin) of more than $3.14 then it is to the pizza shop owner’s advantage to deliver pizzas.
 This is only true due to the ability to add marginal dollars to the pool.
 In addition, the pizza shop owner employs another individual and is providing employment.

 In throughput accounting, the owner should focus on the most profitable form of deliver to the least profitable delivery of pizza.
 Here, carry-out is the most profitable than table delivery and finally home delivery.
 This is important to understand, if he hires a driver to deliver pizzas, then he really needs to make sure that home delivery is utilized to the maximum because any reduction in that quantity of delivery reduces the overall contribution margin quickly.
 Imagine only delivering four an hour at a cost of $22/hour.
 The margin in the pizza may not be enough to cover the additional costs of home delivery.
-So be safe, the pizza shop owner may want to consider a delivery fee similar to what Papa John’s charges for delivery.
+The pizza shop owner may want to consider a delivery fee similar to what Papa John’s charges for delivery.
 Sometimes, it may be best to limit the delivery periods to just Friday and Saturday night in order to ensure adequate requests for home delivery to cover the costs associated with that form of pizza delivery.

 Now let’s move onto Little’s Law.
 Here the question is the inventory (not the food inventory).
 In the examples illustrated in the Business Description section above, the customer is the inventory.
-So in this example, we have the same situation.
+In this example, we have the same situation.
 Here, there is a line outside trying to get seated to eat.
 Some of the inventory arrive in couples, others arrive as a family, sometimes more than four which means we have to use two tables to seat a family of five.
-So now based on this, you can see that we have two problems to deal with: first, there is a lack full utility of all the tables, i.e. if we could seat 92 patrons, we would want to seat all 92.
+Now based on this, you can see that we have two problems to deal with: first, there is a lack full utility of all the tables, i.e. if we could seat 92 patrons, we would want to seat all 92.
 But because of the variables in the way patrons show up at the door, this is highly unlikely and actually we’ll be lucky if we can utilize 80 seats of the 92 available.
 Little’s Law tells us that since we are using 2 full time waitresses and 3 part time waitresses that each waitress will have a different ability to process the patrons they respectfully handle.
 Of the five waitresses, one of them is going to set the standard to process patrons through the restaurant.

 Little’s Law tells us to usher the next set of patrons to the most available table and corresponding waitress.
 This will minimize the wait time for those in line.
 Now some patrons will show up and will desire to be served by a certain waitress.
 Now their wait time will increase due to this restriction, it will also get complicated if a table size requested is unavailable.
-So you can see the value of processing information via Little’s Law to serve as many patrons as possible.
+You can see the value of processing information via Little’s Law to serve as many patrons as possible.

 As you can tell the flow rate is different per waitress.
 However, if no server requests are made by the patrons, than the flow rate of the group is determined by the overall turnover rate of the entire wait staff.
 As an owner, if there continues to be a line of patrons outside and you have maximized the turnover rate within restaurant and there are really no bottlenecks or other constraints than he may desire to consider increasing the number of tables and corresponding wait staff.
 But this issue is for another article and is actually a good problem to have.